+What is a social justice warrior?
 The term SJW, short for social justice warrior, is now a well-known piece of internet slang.
 It refers to a particular tendency within left-wing political activism today.
-People often ask me why I sometimes use this term: “Isn’t that just an epithet used by conservatives to dismiss the claims of marginalized people?”
+People often ask me to define “social justice warrior”, or they ask: “Isn’t that just an epithet, like ‘political correctness,’ used by conservatives to dismiss the claims of marginalized people?”
 Or else it is sometimes suggested that such an ideologically loaded term is beneath a Serious Social Scientist.
 But I’ve been thinking about these questions a lot, and my sense is that SJW seems to reasonably distinguish a particular dimension of left-wing ideology and behavior from the larger multidimensional umbrella of “the Left.”

 Whether SJW is a defensible analytical construct is ultimately an empirical question.
-So I’ve been working on the question of whether SJWism can be empirically distinguished from leftism in general.
 Is “SJW” a term that conservatives use, without logical constraint, to dismiss any lefty they feel like dismissing?
 Or does SJW name a particular type of leftist statistically distinguishable from other leftists?

 Data and Method: Self-identified SJWs on Twitter